 - Remove all electronic accessories before washing the motorcycle helmet.

-- Use air-compressor to blow out the air vents.
+- Use an air compressor to blow out the air vents.

 - Use a hairdryer to dry the motorcycle helmet.